-A Tale of Colorblindness Lost
+191-A Tale of Colorblindness

 The farm equipment industry is well known for the colors on the equipment of its major suppliers.
 Deere’s equipment is green, Caterpillar’s is yellow, and New Holland sports a blue color.
 Normally, customers are very loyal to the “colors” in the industry.
-This year, however, some customers are losing their green colorblindness.
+This year, however, some customers are developing green colorblindness.
 This loss of customer loyalty is coming as a result of a difficult trade-off Deere had to make.
 This loss of colorblindness also illustrates the way market share moves in many markets.

 As the economy collapsed, taking the farm equipment industry with it, Deere had to make some tough choices.
-Its forecast for the industry’s loss of damage called for it to shrink its inventories radically, and it has done that exceedingly well.
+Its forecast for the industry’s losses called for it to shrink its inventories radically, and it has done that exceedingly well.
 Its inventories, as a percentage of the last twelve months of sales, are, by far, the lowest among the industry’s largest suppliers.
 This inventory reduction, in part, came as Deere borrowed a page from Dell’s success in the personal computer market.
 Deere is attempting to become a build-to-order company in order to keep working capital investments low and manufacturing economies high.

 However, a bump in the road has arisen.
 The market for farm equipment came back stronger than Deere’s forecasts.
 As a result, customers who order today will not receive their farm equipment in time for their harvest seasons.
 In fact, equipment will not arrive for a few months after the harvest.
 So, some erstwhile “true green” loyal customers are migrating to competing suppliers.
 Caterpillar, New Holland and others are the beneficiaries of this market share movement.